 - There is 1 weekly departure from the port of Lavrio.
 The route is served by the Seajets company and the duration of the ferry trip is around 4.5 hours.
 Tickets start at around €20.

 There are no direct ferry routes to Andros from the port of Piraeus in Athens.
 From Athens’ biggest port, you can only reach the island indirectly via other islands in the Cyclades, such as Mykonos.

 Tip: most vessels serving the Athens - Andros connection have car decks for motor vehicles.
 We suggest you take your car or a motorcycle with you to explore every corner of Andros!

 The breathtaking scenery of the Tourlitis lighthouse near Andros’ Chora

 Where to book ferry tickets to Andros online

 Andros is a classy destination of unique beauty that is definitely worth a visit.
-On Ferryhopper, you can compare companies, prices and schedules, and book your ferry tickets to Andros online with no hidden fees!
+On Ferryhopper, you can compare companies, prices and schedules, and book your ferry tickets to Andros online at the best prices!

 Andros ferry timetable